ocean-tracking-network/node-manager-training/_episodes/32_near_real_time_qc_how_to_SMRU.md

 ## How to receive metadata & data access from a researcher to set up satellite data harvesting for SMRU tags
 ### Metadata
-The minimum metadata required by the QC process is: 1. species common name; 2. species scientific name; 3. release site (e.g., Sable Island); 4. release country; 5.
-SMRU campaign id(s) (e.g., ct190).
+The minimum metadata required by the QC process is:

+1. species common name.
+2. species scientific name.
+3. release site (e.g., Sable Island).
+4. release country.
+5. SMRU campaign id(s) (e.g., ct190).

 Use whatever method for obtaining these metadata from the researcher works for you.

 ### Data access
 Ensure you have the researcher's username and password to access the data on the [SMRU server](https://www.smru.st-andrews.ac.uk/protected/technical.html).
 The server page is accessible to anyone to view SMRU tag deployments by registered project, but access to data within individual deployment "campaigns" are behind a WAF.